Meet the Team

 Almira

-My training includes various models, Psychodynamic, Humanistic and CBT.
+My training includes various models, Psychodynamic, Humanistic, CBT and play therapy.
 I use a variety of techniques that enable me to adapt my approach to work with the client’s needs.
 I also use creative interventions for those clients that feel comfortable to do so.
 It is not always easy to talk and find the right words for how we feel, so using emotions cards and creative approaches make this easier for some people to express how they feel.
-I also work with children and have worked in various school settings for large organisations such as Place2Be.
-I use art and play therapy as well as talking to help the children to feel more relaxed and build their resilience.
-I have a range of experience, working in various settings which includes working with children, adolescence, and adults.

 Angela